Former ranks of the Canadian Armed Forces: Pre-unification RCN

-Officer's Insignia
+Officer's insignia

 The RCN used the rank and insignia of the RN.

-RCN Officers wore Gold Stripes with the naval "executive curl" above to denote rank.
-Also Similar to that of the Royal Navy, the patterns of the insignia would denote which part of the navy the officer served in.
-The standard braid would indicate an officer of RCN (the regular force), a zig-zag design an officer of the Royal Canadian Naval Volunteer Reserve (RCNVR, nicknamed the "Wavy Navy") and a star of david pattern an officer of the Royal Canadian Naval Reserve.
-After 1945, the RCNVR and the RCNR were merged to form the Royal Canadian Naval Reserve and in the mid-1950's, the RCNR later adopted the same officer's pattern of the regular RCN.
+RCN officers wore gold stripes with the naval executive curl above to denote rank.
+Also similar to that of the Royal Navy, the patterns of the insignia denoted which part of the navy the officer served in.
+The standard braid indicated an officer of RCN (the regular force), single wavy braid an officer of the Royal Canadian Naval Volunteer Reserve (RCNVR, nicknamed the "Wavy Navy") and intersecting wavy pairs an officer of the Royal Canadian Naval Reserve.
+After 1945, the RCNVR and the RCNR were merged to form the Royal Canadian Naval Reserve and in the mid-1950s, the RCNR later adopted the same officer's pattern of the regular RCN.

-Also following the RN Practise in the 1950's, the rank of Acting Sub Lieutenant was officially introduced to roughly match that of an Army Second Lieutenant or an RCAF Pilot Officer.
+Also following the RN practice in the 1950s, the rank of acting sub lieutenant was officially introduced to roughly match that of an army second lieutenant or an RCAF pilot officer.

-Ratings Insignia
+Ratings insignia

-Following the RN practise, Non-commissioned personnel were known as Ratings.
+Following the RN practice, non-commissioned personnel were known as ratings.

-From the RCN's creation in 1910 until about 1950, the only Ratings were that of Ordinary Seaman, Able Seaman, Leading Seaman, Petty Officer and Chief Petty Officer.
-Rank-wise, an Able Seaman would be the rough equivalent of an Army Lance Corporal and a Leading Seaman (also known as a "Killick") would roughly match that of a Corporal.
-A Petty Officer depending on length of service would match that of a Sergeant or Staff Sergeant and a Chief Petty Officer of that of an Army Warrant Officer.
+From the RCN's creation in 1910 until about 1950, the only ratings were that of ordinary seaman, able seaman, leading seaman, petty officer and chief petty officer.
+Rank-wise, an able seaman would be the rough equivalent of an army lance corporal and a leading seaman (also known as a killick) would roughly match that of a corporal.
+A petty officer depending on length of service would match that of a sergeant or staff sergeant and a chief petty officer of that of an army warrant officer.

-Good Conduct Chevrons were worn by Rating's up to the rank of Petty Officer on the upper sleeve (worn directly under the rank badges of Leading Seamen and Petty Officer's or alone by Ordinary and Able Seamen).
+Good conduct chevrons were worn by ratings up to the rank of petty officer on the upper sleeve (worn directly under the rank badges of leading seamen and petty officers or alone by ordinary and able seamen).